Call for Abstract

 - Track 11-5Bioengineering Healthier Food

-A new clarification and characteristic strategy for obesity is required that it must be applicable, medically-meaningful, and adds value to the health-promoting effects of weight loss.
+A characteristic strategy and a new clarification for obesity is required which must be applicable, adds value to the health-promoting effects of weight loss and medically-meaningful.
 A conscious target is to begin dynamic lifestyle changes by creating physical activity and eating sound sustenance.

 - Track 12-1Bariatric Surgery